mikegehard/ai-assisted-agile-agents/README.md

 * Cursor - deprecated in favor of Windsurf
     - May go back to this
     - For now, Windsurf Cascade just seems a bit better.
-* IntelliJ with Github Copilot - deprecated in favor of Windsurf
+* IntelliJ/MS Code with Github Copilot - deprecated in favor of Windsurf
     - This will probably be my goto for Kotlin development.
 * Windsurf
     - For Python and Typscript development, this is currently my goto.